Equal Employment Opportunity Policy

 - This policy applies to all staff of the University of Waikato.

-- The purpose of this policy is to outline the University's commitment to equal employment opportunity, diversity and inclusion.
+- The purpose of this policy is to outline the University's commitment to equal employment opportunity, diversity and inclusion and the elimination of barriers that cause or perpetuate inequalities in employment.

 - The following documents set out further information relevant to this policy: